Video produced by TEDx Talks

 - Establish a routine.
-At first the daily care activities surrounding the LVAD may seem overwhelming; maintaining a routine to help you stay organized and focused is key.
-Schedules or daily routines create stability which is important to your physical, mental and emotional wellbeing.
+At first, the daily care activities surrounding the LVAD may seem overwhelming; maintaining a routine to help you stay organized and focused is key.
+Schedules or daily routines create stability which is important for your physical, mental and emotional wellbeing.
 Initially, it may be helpful for you to actually write down your routine to keep you on track.

 - Take care of yourself, too.
 It’s so important to make sure you are staying as healthy as possible.
 Some ways to help with this are: following a balanced diet, getting regular physical activity(even if it’s just a quick walk), keeping up with regular doctor’s appointments and trying to get a good night’s rest.
 Spending some time doing things you enjoy, whatever they may be, will help with your mental and emotional wellbeing.

 - Encourage independence.
 Your loved one may always need your help with certain aspects of their care such as dressing changes.
 However, any tasks or activities they can safely manage themselves should be encouraged.
 Your loved one will start to regain a sense of control on their road to recovery.
 Moreover, this will help free you to take more time for yourself and tend to your other responsibilities.

 - Stay Connected to friends and family.
 It is so important to do your best to maintain those relationships that are meaningful to you.
 They can be a great source of support for you and provide opportunities for socialization.
 When you can try to plan activities outside of the house.
 It’s healthy for you and your loved one to spend some time away from each other.

 - Ask for help.
 You will find that most of your friends and family are more than happy to offer their support.
 Things like running errands, cooking meals or escorting your loved one to doctor’s appointments are all things that can be delegated to friends and family.